zzonyo/trust-docs-test/source/index.html.md

 | sub_transfer_master | true | int | transfer from sub to master account："1" is available，“0” is unavailable |  |
 | \</data\>  |  |  |  |  |

-### Notice

-- “open” is one of the trading access in “API-Open-Ordinary Order”.
-“On” stands for opening this access; “Off” stands for closing this access；

-- “close” is one of the trading access in “API-Close-Ordinary Order”.
-“On” stands for opening this access; “Off” stands for closing this access；

-- “cancel” is one of the trading access in “API-Cancel-Ordinary Order”.
-“On” stands for opening this access; “Off” stands for closing this access；

-- “transfer_in” is one of the trading access in “Others-Transfer-Deposit”.
-“On” stands for opening this access; “Off” stands for closing this access；

-- transfer_out，”transfer_out” is one of the trading access in “Others-Transfer-Withdraw”.
-“On” stands for opening this access; “Off” stands for closing this access；

 ## Query Top Trader Sentiment Index Function-Account